V-C11/First_HCSS/ReadMe.md

 - Taking Note for Future ME :

     - Not Responsive
-    - Mafe With Html And Pure Css
+    - MaDe With Html And Pure Css